 Using yesterday's example, I disconnected the from the charger at 7 am, with 3 hours of use of GPS on a bike ride and the rest of the day with always on screen mode (with energy saving).
 At 22:30 I still had 44% remaining battery, an experience very similar to what I've had in the past with other watches like the Apple Watch Series 5 in similar conditions.

-In the smartwatch section Suunto does not have much to do.
-The OS is from Google and with the exception of the watch face design and button layout, Suunto does not have much decision-making power in the “smart” part.
-So I turn to talk about Suunto's specific work, which is what ruffle some feathers.
+On the smart watch part Suunto doesn't have much to do.
+The operating system is from Google and except for the design of the watch and button layout, Suunto does not have much poder of decision in the "smart" part.
+So I'll move on to talk about the specific work of Suunto, which is what raises the most blisters.

 Suunto app for training